top of page

 Key Statistics & Figures

-• More than 4.8 million tonnes of debris were left across western Jamaica, equal to about 480,000 standard truckloads, according to satellite analysis by the United Nations Development Programme.
+• More than 4.8 million tons of debris were left across western Jamaica, equal to about 480,000 standard truckloads, according to satellite analysis by the United Nations Development Programme.
 Breakdown: ~2.1 million tons building debris, ~1.3 million tons vegetation, ~1.4 million tons household waste.

 • In the hardest‑hit areas, up to 90% of buildings lost their roofs.